raspberrypilearning/creating-resources/README.md

 ## GitHub

-GitHub is a software projects hosting service – it's a kind of social networking site for code projects.
-It uses version control software Git to manage changes in projects, and allows collaboration over the web.
+GitHub is a software projects hosting service; it's a kind of social networking site for code projects.
+It uses version-control software Git to manage changes in projects, and allows collaboration over the web.

 Read more about [our use of GitHub](http://www.raspberrypi.org/github/).

 ## Markdown

-Markdown is a plain text formatting syntax.
+Markdown is a plain-text formatting syntax.
 It's very simple, and it maintains its readability while offering a range of formatting options.
-Our documentation and educational resources are written in markdown and we encourage others to use it for any resources they write themselves and submit to us.
+Our documentation and educational resources are written in Markdown, and we encourage others to use it for any resources they write themselves and submit to us.

 See the [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on GitHub for reference.